qiuzhongwei-USTB/qzw.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
 Zhongwei Qiu currently is pursuing his Ph.D. degree at University of Science and Technology Beijing (USTB), supervised by Prof. Dongmei Fu, co-supervised by Dr. [Jianlong Fu](https://jianlong-fu.github.io/) from Microsoft Research Asia (MSRA).
 Before that, he received his B.S. degree in Automation from USTB in 2018.
-He is a visiting researcher at the University of Sydney (USYD) since July 2022, supervised  Dr. [Chang Xu](http://changxu.xyz/).
+He is a visiting researcher at the University of Sydney (USYD) since July 2022, supervised by Dr. [Chang Xu](http://changxu.xyz/).

 His research interest includes 2D/3D human pose estimation and 3D human reconstruction, video super-resolution, NeRF, and diffusion model.